petermiles/Hosting-React-Digital-Ocean/README.md

 ```
 Host <nickname> // This will be our nickname for the server
-    HostName <myServer.com> // Either the IP adress or domain name that you want to connect to
+    HostName <myServer.com> // Either the IP address or domain name that you want to connect to
     Port 22 // This is 22 by default for SSH connections
     RemoteForward 52698 localhost:52698 // This is if you want to use the rmate or ratom packages
     User username // either root or one of the users you created on the server to run things